Single racemes and subdigitate panicle; anthers emerging from ♂ apical flowers, stigmas on ♀ basal flowers already senescent

 No information available.

-CP levels of young growth are commonly >5%, and IVDMD >65%, declining to 10-14% and 56-66% at 6 weeks, and <8% and <47% by the end of the season.
+Like maize, T. dactyloides is a C4 grass, and exhibits the same rapid decline in feeding value found in other C4 species.
+CP levels of young growth are commonly >15%, and IVDMD >65%, declining to 10‒14% and 56‒66% at 6 weeks, and <8% and <47% by the end of the season.
 Cutting for hay at ±45 days appears to produce the highest yield of total digestible nutrients/ha.
+Seeds contain about 27% protein, which is about 3 times the protein found in corn and twice that of wheat.
+Levels of the amino acid, methionine, are about twice as high as in Zea mays.

 No suspicion of toxicity.

-Well-fertilised stands under good growing conditions can produce 20-30 t/ha/yr DM, or >10 t/ha under less ideal conditions.
-There are differences between provenances with regard to yielding ability e.g. in one study in Texas, accessions from Texas produced up to 3 times more forage than 'Pete', a composite of Oklahoma and Kansas accessions.
+Well-fertilized stands under good growing conditions can produce 20‒30 t/ha/yr DM, or >10 t/ha under less ideal conditions.
+There are differences between provenances with regard to yield potential; e.g. in one study in Texas, accessions from Texas produced up to 3 times more forage than 'Pete', a composite of Oklahoma and Kansas accessions.

-Cattle grazing eastern gamagrass at (5 beasts/ha gain over 1 kg/head/day early in the growing season declining to 0.5-0.7 kg/head/day later in the season, and averaging 0.7-0.9 kg/head/day for the period.
+Cattle grazing well-fertilized eastern gamagrass at 5 beasts/ha gain over 1 kg/head/day early in the growing season declining to 0.5‒0.7 kg/head/day later in the season, and averaging 0.7‒0.9 kg/head/day for the period.

 Chromosome numbers vary greatly from diploid (2n = 2x = 36), to triploid (2n = 3x = 54), tetraploid (2n = 4x = 72), pentaploid (2n = 5x = 90), and hexaploid (2n = 6x = 108).
 Diploids reproduce sexually, whereas the polyploids are facultative apomicts.
 Crossing between the sexual diploids and the polyploids can occur.
 Gynomonoecious types may help in breeding programs to increase seed yield.
-Tripsacum is closely related to Zea, and it is postulated that maize (Zea mays ) may be the result of a cross between T. dactyloides and a perennial variety of teosinte (Zea diploperennis).
-Like other Tripsacum species, T. dactyloides can hybridise with domesticated corn, although offspring of direct crosses are generally sterile.
+Tripsacum is closely related to Zea, and it is postulated that maize (Zea mays) may be the result of a cross between T. dactyloides and a perennial variety of teosinte (Zea diploperennis).
+Like other Tripsacum species, T. dactyloides can hybridize with domesticated corn, although offspring of direct crosses are generally sterile.
 May have a role in maize improvement programs.
+While T. dactyloides can hybridize with T. floridanum, the hybrids are partially sterile.

-Seed crops are normally sown in rows 90-120 cm apart.
+T. dactyloides is very prone to seed shatter.
+The pistillate spikelets are embedded in the main rachis and one spikelet and an adjacent rachis internode harden and disarticulate as a dispersal unit.
+Seed crops are normally sown in rows 90‒120 cm apart.
 Tillers remain vegetative in the first season and become reproductive in the second or third season of growth.
-The terminal inflorescence emerges as the stalk elongates, followed 10-14 days later by one or more lateral inflorescences from axillary nodes.
+The terminal inflorescence emerges as the stalk elongates, followed 10‒14 days later by one or more lateral inflorescences from axillary nodes.
 This results in an asynchronous seed crop.
-The grass is cut back to a stubble the previous autumn, and fertilised with 50-100 kg/ha N in spring when regrowth reaches 5 cm.
+The grass is typically cut back to a stubble the previous autumn, and fertilized with 50‒100 kg/ha N in spring when regrowth reaches 5 cm.
 Seed is harvested about 2 weeks after terminal seed spikes begin to shatter.
 Earlier harvesting results in higher levels of immature seed; later harvest results in high seed losses from shattering.
 Seed production potential varies among cultivars.

 Tolerant of many herbicides used in corn production.
 Tolerant of atrazine, metolachlor, alachlor, cyanazine, nicosulfuron, rimsulfuron, 2,4-D, and dicamba, but susceptible to imazapic.